felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 In all the places I've worked, candidates can receive a hire recommendation despite bombing an interview, but that's prefaced on knowing why the candidate did poorly during that phase of the process.
+Remember that the interviewer's trying to get a good signal in order to evaluate you.

 A good candidate doesn't just give great answers when prompted, but also asks great questions of the interviewers.
 Some of the greatest interviews I've had,